jeffersonvivanco/HTTP_Notes/pub_priv_ca.md

 The X509 command is needed to do the signing with the root certificate and private key.

+**What is the SSL Certificate Subject Alternative Name?**
+The SAN is an extension to the X.509 specification that allows users to specify additional host names for a single SSL certificate.
+The use of the SAN extension is standard practice for SSL certificates, and it's on its way to replacing the use of the common name.

+**SAN certificates**
+A SAN certificate is a term often used to refer to a multi-domain SSL certificate.
+An SSL certificate with more than one name is associated using the SAN extension.
+There's a subtle difference though.
+When using the term "multi-domain certificates", we're generally referring to an SSL certificate that has the ability to cover multiple host names (domains).
+If we use the term "SAN certificates", we're probably referring to a particular certificate that includes any name in the SAN extension.
+From a technical standpoint, every certificate issued today is effectively a SAN certificate, as the CA/B forum requires the certification authority to add the content of the common name to the SAN as well.
+Even if the certificate covers a single name, it will still use the SAN extension and include that single name.

+Background

+The X.509 specifications regulate the *Internet X.509 Public Key Infrastructure Certificate*, which includes the SSL certificates format.
+Originally, SSL certificates only allowed the designation of a single host name in the certificate subject called Common Name.
+The common name represents the host name that's covered by the SSL certificate.
+Trying to use the certificate for a website that doesn't match the common name will result in a security error, also known as *hosy name mismatch* error.
+After the original specification, it became clear it would be helpful to have a single certificate to cover multiple host names.
+The most common example is a single certificate covering both the root domain and the www subdomain.
+In fact, it's common to reuse the same SSL certificate for `example.com` and `www.example.com`.
+The X.509 specification allows users to define extensions to be attached to a CSR and the final server certificate.
+Using the SAN extension, it's possible to specify several host names in the `subjectAltName` field of a certificate.
+Each of these names will be considered protected by the SSL certificate.

 Now we run the command to create the certificate